 Data patterns and identity management

-Attribution accuracy hinges on robust identity resolution and data consistency across channels.
+Identity resolution and data consistency across channels are critical.
 Practical patterns include composing device graphs, identity graphs, and deterministic mappings using privacy-preserving identifiers.
 Data contracts specify required fields (timestamps, event types, channel IDs, spend, impressions, clicks, conversions), permissible transformations, and quality gates.
 Data quality is enforced through schema validation, anomaly detection, and lineage capture.
 When integrating online and offline data, time alignment and currency conversions must be explicitly modeled to avoid biased ROI estimates.

 Modeling patterns, drift, and evaluation